deadlyParkourKillerDarkBrawlStars1998/GAMEV1/README.md

-This is first try to create game from zero.
+This is the first try to create game from zero.
 Don't be judje.